friedpies/fretboard-trainer/README.md

 # Why I made this

 As both a piano and guitar player, I've realized that I have completely different mental models of the two instruments.
 A piano keyboard is laid out linearly and there is a direct mapping of a single note to a single key.
 But on the guitar a single note may exist in several locations on the fretboard.
-This can make it pretty difficult to master the fretboard and transition between different positions on the guitar while mentally keeping track of what notes you're playing.
-Many guitar players rely on "shapes" (e.g. the CAGED system) to get by and tend not to think about **note names** directly, but rather **functional harmony (scale degrees, etc.)**.
+This can make it pretty difficult to master the fretboard and transition between different positions on the guitar while mentally keeping track of what notes are being played.
+Many guitar players rely on shapes (e.g. the CAGED system) to navigate the fretboard and tend not to think about **note names** directly, but rather **functional harmony (scale degrees, etc.)**.

 There are several fretboard training tools on the web, but none that I've found that map the fretboard to the *piano keyboard*.
 Instead many require you to select the note names from a list/grid via a mouse click.
 As a player of both instruments I hope that this app will start to merge two mental models of the instruments, eventually removing the need for an intermediate **note translation** and moving more to a direct visual mapping.

 # How to Use

+Visit the deployed version [here](https://friedpies.github.io/fretboard-trainer/)

+If that doesn't work for some reason, built it yourself using the instructions below :)

 This app was built with Create React App and is pretty easy to get up and running.
 If you use `yarn`, then `yarn && yarn start` should be enough to get going.
 For npm, likely `npm install && npm start` should work (though I haven't tested).

 MIDI inputs will be listed in a select menu on start, changing the select value should reset the MIDI connection to your desired controller.
-Clicking "Start" will get you started! **this currently is not set up, but will be shortly**
+Clicking "Start" will get you started!